 Middle Image Looks Wrong: your browser does not recognize or respect an image's embedded color profile.
 How unsociable!

-And herein lies the problem: most browsers are not “color managed” applications, meaning that they do not know how to recognize or understand color profiles.
+And herein lies the problem: many browsers are not “color managed” applications, meaning that they do not know how to recognize or understand color profiles.

 We'll talk much more about color management later, but first let's look at just how wrong the colors can be in a real-world situation.
 When creating the sample images shown above, I purposefully used a color space wildly different from sRGB — one that I made up just for this purpose — so that the “wrongness” would be exaggerated and obviously apparent at first glance.